GeorgeDavila/GeorgeDavila/README.md

 ## I'm an A.I.
 Engineer & Founding CEO
 - 🔭 I’m currently working on an A.I. for Business Intelligence Startup & my SecureTech company Saviors.ai
 - 🌱 I’m currently learning Flutter & dart
-- 👯 I’m looking to collaborate on fun A.I. project
+- 👯 I’m looking to collaborate on fun A.I. projects
 - 🤔 I’m looking for salespeople & flutter devs
 - 📫 How to reach me: Email me @ gaddog94@gmail.com for press or collaboration inquiries